esito/dberase/README.md

 To check that the database connection is ok: <http://localhost:8080/h2-console>

-Test the api by navigating to <http://localhost:8080/swagger-ui.html> and open the `erase-controller`.
+Test the generated REST API by navigating to <http://localhost:8080/swagger-ui.html> and open the `erase-controller`.

-A set of tasks is defined as REST endpoints, to see the list, open `erase-controller`:
+A set of tasks is defined as REST endpoints:

 	Available erase tasks:
-		/api/erase
-		/api/Erase_CUSTOMER
-		/api/Erase_HOTELROOMCATEGORY
+		/api/erase - general api that takes taskname and necessary parameters /api/Erase_CUSTOMER - takes customerno as parameter
+		/api/Erase_HOTELROOMCATEGORY - takes hotel_id, roomcategory_id and fromdate as parameters

 Each of these tasks may be run with the swagger console.

 Check how the erase tasks work:

-- investigate the content of the database
+- investigate the content of the H2 database
-- check how the tasks and rules are defined
+- check how the tasks and rules are defined in the `eraseme.ano` file
 - run the tasks, one at the time
 	- erase_customer 1000234 (the number is one of the customer ids)
 	- erase_hotelroomcategory 1 11 2005-10-15